Anisotropic Regularity of the Free-Boundary Problem in Compressible Ideal Magnetohydrodynamics: Abstract

 \section{Abstract}

 We consider 3D free-boundary compressible ideal magnetohydrodynamic (MHD) system under the Rayleigh-Taylor sign condition.
 It describes the motion of a free-surface perfect conducting fluid in an electro-magnetic field.
-The local well-posedness was recently proved by Trakhinin and Wang \cite{TW2020MHDLWP} by using Nash-Moser iteration.
-In this paper, we prove the a priori estimates without loss of regularity for the free-boundary compressible MHD system in Lagrangian coordinates in anisotropic Sobolev space, with more regularity tangential to the boundary than in the normal direction.
+A local existence and uniqueness result was recently proved by Trakhinin and Wang \cite{TW2020MHDLWP} by using Nash-Moser iteration.
+However, that result loses regularity going from data to solution.
+In this paper, we show that the Nash-Moser iteration scheme in \cite{TW2020MHDLWP} can be improved such that the local-in-time \textit{smooth} solution exists and is unique when the initial data is \textit{smooth} and satisfies the compatibility condition up to \textit{infinite} order.
+Second, we prove the a priori estimates without loss of regularity for the free-boundary compressible MHD system in Lagrangian coordinates in anisotropic Sobolev space, with more regularity tangential to the boundary than in the normal direction.
 It is based on modified Alinhac good unknowns, which take into account the covariance under the change of coordinates to avoid the derivative loss; full utilization of the cancellation structures of MHD system, to turn normal derivatives into tangential ones; and delicate analysis in anisotropic Sobolev spaces.
-Our method is also completely applicable to compressible Euler equations and thus yields an alternative estimate for compressible Euler equations without the analysis of div-curl decomposition or the wave equation in Lindblad-Luo \cite{LL2018priori}, that do not work for compressible MHD.
-To the best of our knowledge, we establish the first result on the energy estimates without loss of regularity for the free-boundary problem of compressible ideal MHD.
+As a result, we can prove the uniqueness and the continuous dependence on initial data provided the local existence, and a continuation criterion for smooth solution.
+Finally, we extend the local well-posedness theorem to the case of initial data only satisfying compatibility conditions up to finite order, assuming these can be approximated by data satisfying infinitely many compatibility conditions.